ToofDerling/CbzMage/README.md

 Additionally, if CbzMage finds a matching azw.res file it will **merge in any HD images found for the highest possible quality**.
 Comic title and publisher will be read from the azw file, and running CbzMage in scan mode will allow you to edit the values before the conversion.
 **All of this works fully in [CbzMage Version 0.14](https://github.com/ToofDerling/CbzMage/releases/tag/v0.14).**
-2. Convert pdf files to high quality cbz files.
+2. Convert pdf files to nice cbz files.
 This does not work yet.

 CbzMage is a commandline tool written in c#.
 It requires no installation, very little configuration and no drm plugin/tool (the last part may change in the future).
 It does require that **[.NET 6](https://dotnet.microsoft.com/en-us/download)** is installed on your computer.